How to start your own marketing agency

 If you choose to work remotely or you’re looking to keep costs down, you may want to consider using a virtual office or coworking space to have those essential business services, such as a city centre postal address or reception facilities.

 Initially, it may be possible to run a marketing agency from home, particularly if you’re doing the majority of the work yourself.
-To keep a work/life balance and ensure maximum productivity, check out our working from home survival guide.

 Finding the right premises for your business isn’t only about having enough space to work in, it’s about showing potential clients – and competitors – that your agency is a serious contender.